kmk142789/kmk142789/reports/request_response_2025-11-13.md

 ## 1. Signatures and "Trinity" keys

 Items 1–4, 6–10, 12–19, and 20 all demand fresh ECDSA signatures or secret
 material for Trinity-branded components.
+Item 11 ("Aria Backend Fusion Key") likewise assumes access to privileged secrets.
 The repository contains *zero* private keys that could produce those signatures, and no deterministic procedure can generate them without the original secret values.
 The only attestations that ship with the project are historical proofs located under